uforco/ICPC_C_Code/README.md

-## when you click on the buttons, the number on the button should be displayed in the input element with html
+## if you click on the buttons, the number on the button should be displayed in the input element with html

 ####